-The ISCN reports and the UCT research reports can be referred to for more information on the research groups that are engaged in interdisciplinary sustainability research.
-UCT’s strategic plan also addresses the goals of the university with regards to social cohesion and inclusivity.
-As more information is uploaded to the UCT website, users will hopefully have a better, clearer idea of what the university is doing with regards to integrating sustainability into its curriculum.
+ISCN reports and UCT's own research reports provide information on the research groups that are engaged in interdisciplinary sustainability research.
+UCT’s strategic plan also looks at the university's goals with regards to social cohesion and inclusivity.

 Social responsiveness is integral to what UCT wants to instil in its graduates.
 A number of student bodies have outreach arms: